idugalic/digital-restaurant/README.md

     - we provide WebSockets for the frontend to handle async nature of the backend
     - we use Apache Kafka to distribute events between services
     - we use Spring Cloud discovery and registry service (Eureka) to distribute commands between services (bounded contexts)
+    - we use H2 SQL database as event store
+    - we use H2 SQL database to store materialized views (query side)

  - [Microservices 2](#microservices-2-rest-rabbitmq)
     - **REST API** by not segregating Command and Query